nealcaren/SOCI101/_sources/lessons/exam1.md

 The midterm exam is Tuesday, March 9th.

 The exam is open-book and administered on Sakai.
 You will have 75 minutes to complete the exam, not including ARS accommodations.
-You can take the exam anytime on Thursday, October 1st but must complete the exam by midnight, October 1st, Chapel Hill time.
-You may not communicate with anyone about the contents of the exam on October 1st.
+You may not communicate with anyone about the contents of the exam on the day of the exam.

 There are three